Howl's Moving Castle (film): Plot

 Sophie, a young milliner and eldest of three sisters, encounters a wizard named Howl on her way to visit her sister Lettie.
 Upon returning home, she meets the Witch of the Waste, who transforms her into a 90-year-old woman.
 Seeking to break the curse, Sophie leaves home and sets off through the countryside.
 She meets a living scarecrow, whom she calls "Turnip Head".
-He leads her to Howl's moving castle where she enters without invitation.
+He leads her to Howl's moving castle, which she enters without invitation.
 She subsequently meets Howl's young apprentice Markl and a fire demon named Calcifer, the source of the castle's magic and movement.
 Calcifer makes a deal with Sophie, agreeing to break her curse if she breaks his link with Howl.
 When Howl appears, Sophie announces that she has "hired herself" as a cleaning lady.

 Meanwhile, Sophie's nation is caught up in a war with a neighboring kingdom, which is searching for its missing prince.
 The King summons Howl to fight in the war.
 However, Howl decides to send Sophie to the King, under the pretense of being his mother, to tell him that Howl is too much of a coward to fight.
 Before leaving, he gives Sophie a charmed ring that leads her to Calcifer and guarantees her safety.
-Sophie meets Suliman, the king's head sorceress, and also the Witch of the Waste, whom Suliman punishes by draining all of her power and reverting her to her true age, that of a harmless old woman.
-Suliman warns Sophie that Howl will meet the same fate if he does not fight for the king.
+Sophie meets Suliman, the king's head sorceress, and also the Witch of the Waste, whom Suliman punishes by draining all of her power and reverting her to her true age, thus reducing her into a harmless and very elderly woman.
+Suliman warns Sophie that Howl will meet the same fate if he does not fight for the King.
 Howl then arrives to rescue Sophie.
-Suliman tries to trap him by turning him into a monster, but with Sophie's help he remembers himself and just barely avoids death.
-The duo escapes along with the former Witch of the Waste and Suliman's dog Heen.
-In the meantime, soldiers from each kingdom break into the homes of both Jenkins and Pendragon (Howl's aliases in those kingdoms).
-However, the men only find an empty courtyard and warehouse, as the castle's magic nature allows travel between four separate residences.
+Suliman tries to trap him by turning him into a monster, but with Sophie's help, he remembers himself and just barely avoids death.
+The duo escapes along with the Witch of the Waste and Suliman's dog Heen.
+Soldiers break into the homes of both Jenkins and Pendragon (Howl's two aliases), finding them to be nothing more than abandoned buildings in disguise; the castle's magical door had allowed travel through both false shopfronts.